karanaithal01/Heart_Disease_KNN/README.md

 # Heart_Disease_KNN

-A Heart disease preiction model using K Nearest Neighbour Algorithm This model emhasizes Data Standardization
+A Heart disease prediction model using K Nearest Neighbour Algorithm This model emphasizes Data Standardization

-It calculates th accuracy of the model before and after standardizaton
+It calculates the accuracy of the model before and after standardization

-Before Standardization acuracy was 63.93 %
+Before standardization acuracy was 63.93 %
-After Standardization the accuracy Increased to 81.97%
+After standardization the accuracy increased to 81.97%